Ian Bradshaw: In and Out from the squad

-Bradshaw was kept in the side for the 2004 7 match ODI series, against England.
+Bradshaw was kept in the team for the 2004 7 match ODI series, against England.
 He wasn't selected for the series' first four games, then took two wickets as the Windies won the fifth match by five wickets at Saint Lucia's Beausejour Stadium.
 This was Bradshaw's first game for the West Indies in the Caribbean He ended up being tied with Andrew Flintoff, with five wickets, as the second highest wicket taker in the series.

 Bradshaw was retained for the three-match series with Bangladesh.
 He won the Man of the Match award in the first ODI with figures of 2 for 11 off 10 overs and scoring 12 not out at the end as the Windies won by one wicket.
 He eventually claimed four wickets at an average of 9.60 for the series, ending up as the' third highest wicket taker behind Tino Best and Tapash Baisya.

 West Indies played 11 ODIs in England in 2004, and Bradshaw played in every single one save for a rained off match at Southampton against New Zealand.
 The first seven matches were during the NatWest Series, where West Indies finished second after losing the final by 107 runs.
 Bradshaw opened with no wickets in a no result against New Zealand, then removed both England openers with his first seven balls at Trent Bridge in a seven-wicket win, before failing to take a wicket through the 32 overs in the remaining four matches.
 Bradshaw's bowling average of 85.50 was the highest by any West Indian in the series, but his economy rate of 3.71 was the best by a West Indian, and only beaten by Chris Cairns among bowlers with more than 10 overs in the tournament.